‘But your laughter won’t let me go...’

 I said “Danny can stay with me...You just bring James straight here, ok?”

-Danny's story poured out...
+In the interim, Danny’s story poured out...

 He had lost both his parents in recent years...